americanexpress/amex-jest-preset-react/README.md

 For non-React projects use [amex-jest-preset](https://github.com/americanexpress/amex-jest-preset)

+> Want to get paid for your contributions to `amex-jest-preset-react`?
+> Send your resume to oneamex.careers@aexp.com

 ## Configurations

 Extends [amex-jest-preset](https://github.com/americanexpress/amex-jest-preset) and adds the following configurations that are specific to testing React modules: